I hold a B.S. in Landscape Architecture from Iowa State University and have over 25 years of professional practice. I am now a volunteer.

 How Low Branches Can Interfere With Your Landscape

 In the home landscape, people might be more tolerant of low branches.
-In public spaces such as parks and places where the mowing equipment is larger and people are moving under and around the trees seeking shade, picnicking, and sports, however, lower tree limbs—as they become larger and larger—become a nuisance and may even pose a danger to people.
+In public spaces such as parks where the mowing equipment is larger and people are moving under and around the trees seeking shade, picnicking, and playing sports, however, lower tree limbs—as they become larger and larger—become a nuisance and may even pose a danger to people.

 When You Should Begin Removing Tree Limbs

 Many times, low-branched trees in the landscape do not become a problem until the trees have grown for several decades.
-But waiting for this to happen, and then trying to correct the issues later on leads to expensive tree work and unsightly trees.
-Lower limbs of trees continue to grow outward and thicken in diameter.
+But waiting for this to happen, and then trying to correct the issues later on, leads to expensive tree work and unsightly trees.
+Lower limbs of trees continue to grow outward and thicken.
 Soon they become too large and dangerous for the homeowner to manage on his own and require the need to hire someone with large equipment to handle the removal.
 This happens in public spaces as well, and then the public entity bears the brunt of the costs.

 The above mature locust and maple were both neglected by homeowners who did not remove their lower branches while they were young.
 The lower branches were removed after they became a problem when the trees were older.
 Now they will be forever disfigured with large gaping holes that will never completely heal over.
 Furthermore, since they are mature, they will never recover and grow back into the beautiful, round shape that they could have attained with proper limb removal.